ethereum/EIPs/EIPS/eip-fractional_nft_with_royalty_standard.md

 Utilizing ERC-165 Standard Interface Detection, it detects if a ERC-20 token is representing the shared ownership of ERC-721 Non-Fungible Token.
 ERC-165 implementation of this proposal makes it possible to verify from both contract and offchain level if it adheres to this proposal(standard).
 This proposal makes small changes to existing ERC-20 Token Standard and ERC-721 Token Standard to support most of software working on top of this existing token standard.
-By sending ether to the address of the ERC-20 Contract it will distribute the amount of ether per holders and keep it inside the chain.
+By sending ether to the address of the ERC-20 Contract Address(owner of NFT) it will distribute the amount of ether per holders and keep it inside the chain.
-Whenever the owner of the contract calls the function for withdrawing their proportion of royalty, they will receive the exact amount of compensation according to their amount of share at that very moment.
+Whenever the owner of the contract calls the function for withdrawing their proportion of royalty, they will receive the exact amount of compensation according to their amount of share at that very moment of being compensated.

 ## Motivation
 It is evident that many industries need cryptographically verifiable method to represent shared ownership.
-ERC-721 Non-Fungible Token standards are ubiquitously used to represent ownership of assets from digital assets such as Digital artworks, Game items(characters), Virtual real estate to real-world assets such as Real estate, artworks, cars, etc.
+ERC-721 Non-Fungible Token standards are ubiquitously used to represent ownership of assets from digital assets such as Digital artworks, Game items(characters), Virtual real estate to real-world assets such as Real estate, Artworks, Cars, etc.
 As more assets are registered as ERC-721 Non-Fungible Token demands for fractional ownership will rise.

 Fractional ownership does not only mean that we own a portion of assets.
 But It also means that we need to obtain financial compensation whenever the asset is making profit through any kinds of financial activities.
 For instance, token holders of NFT representing World Trade Center should receive monthly rent from tenants.
 Token holders of NFT representing "Everydays-The First 5000 days" should receive advertisement charge, exhibition fees whenever their artwork is being used for financial activities.
-It is crucial for smart-contract(verifable system) to implement this distribution feature to prevent any kinds of fraud regarding royalty compensation.
+It is crucial for smart-contract(verifable system) to implement this distribution system to prevent any kinds of fraud regarding royalty compensation.
 Following the fair royalty distribution system which works on top of completely verifable environment(blockchain) will the flourish the NFT market by giving back compensation to investors.

 To make this possible this proposal implements a rule-of-reason logic to distribute income fairly to the holders.
 In order to make this royalty-distribution-system work with little changes from the standard and comply with distribution logic, several math operations and mappings are additionally used.